jfainberg/datasets/datasets/voxpopuli/README.md

 ### Data Fields

-[More Information Needed]
+- id: unique id of the data sample.

+- file: A path to the downloaded audio file in .ogg format.

+- language: the language of the data sample.

+- year: the year for the data sample.

+- segments: start and end values for speech segments within the data file.

 ### Data Splits

-The unlabelled 10K config contains 10K hours of unlabelled data (train-split only) for all 23 languages from years 2019-2020.
+There is a config for each individual of the 23 languages which will download all unlabelled data for each language from the years 2009-2020.
+Additionally, the unlabelled 10K config contains 10K hours of unlabelled data (train-split only) for all 23 languages from only the years 2019-2020.

 ## Dataset Creation